yuanjisun/STAT547-hw-Sun-Yuanji/hw07/CTD_version/README.md

 All files are connected using Makefile.
 To generate all results and reports automatically, simply click "Build All" under "Build" tab, or type `make all` in the Terminal.

 Please install the package `oce` before running the code.
 This package is designed for oceanography major to deal with CTD data.
 There are some introductions of CTD data in the report.

+__Report process__
+Please see the final report, either MD or HTML file.